bblfsh/web/CONTRIBUTING.md

 ## Architecture

-The dashboard contains 2 parts:
+The Dashboard application consists of 2 parts:

 - Single page react application bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)
-- Go web server to proxy and transform requests to bblfsd server
+- Go web server to proxy and transform requests to actual [bblfsh server](https://doc.bblf.sh/).

 For production usage, all static files are served from the go server after being embedded in the server itself using go [go-bindata](https://github.com/jteeuwen/go-bindata).

+### Dependencies

+ - Golang 1.9
+ - Node 8.x
+ - Yarn 1.x

 ## Development

+The dashboard is a Golang application, so in order for all further insturctions to work please make sure it's under `$GOPATH` in your filesystem.

 The dashboard uses an intermediate API that connects to the bblfsh server and serves the dashboard front assets.